Bertha of Holland: Queenship

 Bertha was, at the time, the lowest-ranking woman to marry a French king; no suitable princess could be found, since they were all too closely related to Philip for the marriage to any of them to be seen as perfectly valid by the Church.
-Bertha had no kings among her traceable ancestors and lacked even tenuous links with the Carolingian that her predecessors could claim.
+Bertha had no kings among her traceable ancestors and lacked even tenuous links with the Carolingian dynasty that her predecessors could claim.
 Consequently, contemporary chroniclers did not even try to present her lineage as more exalted than that of a count's daughter.
 Nevertheless, the shortage of royal candidates made Bertha a suitable choice.
 The regal title she gained by this marriage was prestigious, but had little meaning, as she was confined to her husband's small royal domain that covered little more than areas around Paris and Orléans.

 Little is known about Bertha's queenship.
 She co-signed only three donation charters.
 However, she plays a prominent role in the hagiography titled Vita Arnulfi.
 The hagiography describes how she used her regal power (vi regia) to expel Abbot Gerard of Saint-Médard and reinstate the former abbot, Pontius, who had been removed due to his mismanagement of the abbey.
 Saint Arnulf of Soissons warned her that doing so would incur the wrath of God and lead to her being driven out of the kingdom into exile, where she would die despised and miserable.
 The queen furiously refused to listen to him.
 Although all the extant versions of Vita Arnulfi refer to the queen as Bertrada, it is clear that the queen mentioned in the hagiography is Bertha of Holland, given that the events mentioned in it took place while Bertha was queen and more than a decade before she was replaced as such by Bertrade (or Bertrada) of Montfort.
 The hagiography, however, was written after Bertha died and during Bertrade's queenship, which might explain the name confusion.